 While the early models of the iPod touch featured the same set of hardware features that users can interface with, the 5th generation adds some new ones:

-Screen – The 4-inch high resolution, multitouch, Retina Display screen is the same as the one used in the iPhone and includes the same features, like zooming in and out.
+Screen – The 4-inch high resolution, multitouch, Retina Display screen is the same as the one used in the iPhone and includes the same features, like zooming in and out by pinching.
 The 4th generation touch and earlier used a 3.5-inch screen.
 The Retina Display screen was introduced with the 4th gen. model.

 Home button – The button on the bottom center of the face of the iPod touch is used in many functions, including: